Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Work you have already done.
-- Wheter there are any other teams who have already contributed (financially) to the project.
+- Whether there are any other teams who have already contributed (financially) to the project.
 - Previous grants you may have applied for.